 Inhibitory GABA neuron development and neurological diseases

 Generation and differentiation of GABAergic inhibitory neurons play critical roles in the establishment of brain functions controlling cognition and emotion.
 Autistic behavior and intellectual dysfunction are frequently caused by altered inhibitory signaling in humans and animal models of neurodevelopmental disorders.
 However, molecular mechanisms for inhibitory neurogenesis and positioning in the brain remain largely elusive, which has hindered research progress into potential treatments for neurodevelopmental and psychiatric disorders.
 Using multiple genetic mouse models, we study inhibitory neuron development.

-Brain circuits assoiciated with autism, intellectual disability, and emotional disturbance
+Brain circuits associated with autism, intellectual disability and emotional disturbance

-Emotional and social impariments in neurodevelopmental and psychiatric disorders are most closly linked to neural circuit organization and function.
-While gene mutations recently emerge as a causal player for those neurological conditions, it is poorly understood how the gene alteration disrupts neuronal connectivity in the pathological brain.
-Using mouse chemo- and optogenetics, we map social and emotion brain citcuits in normal and neurodevelopmental conditions.
+Emotional and social impairments in neurodevelopmental and psychiatric disorders are most closely linked to neural circuit organization and function.
+While gene mutations recently emerged as a causal player for those neurological conditions, it is poorly understood how the gene alteration disrupts neuronal connectivity in the pathological brain.
+Using mouse chemo- and optogenetics, we map social and emotion brain circuits in normal and neurodevelopmental conditions.
 Core brain domains and specific cell types comprising the neural circuits are also examined in the lab.
-We focus on dopaminergic, seortonergic and oxytocinergic pathways.
+We focus on dopaminergic, serotonergic and oxytocinergic pathways.

 Epigenetics in brain formation